hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/invariants.md

 The method signature of the preserved block may optionally contain a contract name followed by a . character followed by a contract method name.
 ---
-## In the case where the preserved block does not have a contract name but does have a method name (not the fallback case), the preserved block will apply only to methods that match in the main contract.
+# In the case where the preserved block does not have a contract name but does have a method name (not the fallback case), the preserved block will apply only to methods that match in the main contract:

 For example, here the preserved block will apply only to the method withdrawExcess(address) that appears in the main contract: cvl invariant solvencyAsInv() asset.balanceOf() >= internalAccounting() { preserved withdrawExcess(address token) { require token != asset; } }

-## If the method signature includes a specific contract name, then the Prover only applies the preserved block to the methods in the named contract.
+# If the method signature includes a specific contract name, then the Prover only applies the preserved block to the methods in the named contract:

 For example, here the preserved block only applies to the asset contract method transfer(address,uint).
 The preserved block does not apply to the transfer(address,uint) method in any other contract. cvl invariant solvencyAsInv() asset.balanceOf() >= internalAccounting() { preserved asset.transfer(address x, uint y) with (env e) { require e.msg.sender != currentContract } }

-## If the contract name is the wildcard character _, the Prover applies the preserved block to instances of the method in all contracts in the scene.
+# If the contract name is the wildcard character _, the Prover applies the preserved block to instances of the method in all contracts in the scene:

 For example, this preserve block applies to all contracts containing a method matching the transfer(address,uint) method signature. cvl invariant solvencyAsInv() asset.balanceOf() >= internalAccounting() { preserved _.transfer(address x, uint y) with (env e) { require e.msg.sender != currentContract } }

-## If an invariant has multiple preserved blocks with the same method signature where one signature is more specific and the other is more general (as in the _.method case), then the more specific preserved block will apply.
+# If an invariant has multiple preserved blocks with the same method signature where one signature is more specific and the other is more general (as in the _.method case), then the more specific preserved block will apply.

-## If a preserved block specifies a method signature, the signature must either be fallback() or match one of the contract methods, and the preserved block only applies when checking preservation of that contract method.
+# If a preserved block specifies a method signature, the signature must either be fallback() or match one of the contract methods, and the preserved block only applies when checking preservation of that contract method:

 The fallback() preserved block applies only to the fallback() function that should be defined in the contract.
 The arguments of the method are in scope within the preserved block.

-## Generic preserved blocks
+# Generic preserved blocks

 If there is no method signature, the preserved block is a default block that is used for all methods that don't have a specific preserved block, including the fallback() method.
 If an invariant has both a default preserved block and a specific preserved block for a method, the specific preserved block is used; the default preserved block will not be executed.

-## Binding the environment
+# Binding the environment

 The with declaration is used to give a name to the {term}environment used while invoking the method.
 It can be used to restrict the transactions that are considered.
 For example, the following preserved block rules out counterexamples where the msg.sender is the 0 address: